-Prayers : Pentecost Sunday
+Prayers : 3rd Sunday after Pentecost

 ... and now let us pray for God's family, the World, and ourselves, giving thanks for God's goodness.